 DSA criteria are based on the work outlined for CHCs in Chapter 318 of the Texas Local Government Code.
 The award criteria are published in the CHC Handbook; a copy of that list has been provided below for your reference.
 We have also provided an electronic presentation that explains the criteria selection.
 Criteria address not only the breadth and quality of preservation work, but also aspects of CHC work that contribute to organizational stability and programs of work that can be sustained from year to year.

-DSA winners are announced by June of each year, after THC staff have reviewed each report--typically 180 CHCs turn in a report each year.
-DSA announcements are made over the CHC listserv and THC's social media platforms.
-CHC Outreach staff prepare a DSA packet, which is mailed to the county judges of each DSA-winning CHC.
-We recommend that DSAs be presented during county commissioners court and that county officials invite local media to cover the event.
-This affords all appointees the chance to participate in this public ceremony and be publicly acknowledged for their efforts.
+More than 150 CHCs submit a report by February documenting the previous year of service.
+CHC Outreach staff review reports in the spring and announce DSA winners by June.
+Announcements are made over the CHC listserv and THC's social media platforms.
+CHC Outreach staff prepare a DSA packet, which is mailed to county judges of each DSA-winning CHC.
+We recommend that DSAs be presented during county commissioners court so that appointees are acknowledged publicly for their efforts.
 These gestures are simple yet meaningful ways that county officials can affirm CHC accomplishments.
-Photo courtesy of Hays CHC.
+Hays CHC photo.

 Award of Merit